fog/fog/lib/fog/rackspace/docs/cloud_servers.md

 Additional information about server access addresses can be found [here](http://docs.rackspace.com/servers/api/v2/cs-devguide/content/Server_Primary_Addresses-d1e2558.html).

-***Note**: Updating the server name does not change the host name.
+**Note**: *Updating the server name does not change the host name.
 Names are not guaranteed to be unique.*

 ## Delete Server
 To delete a server:

 	server.destroy

-***Note**: The server is not immediately destroyed, but it does occur shortly there after.*
+**Note**: *The server is not immediately destroyed, but it does occur shortly there after.*

 ## Metadata
-Metadata is accessed as an attribute on both `Fog::Compute::RackspaceV2::Server` and `Fog::Compute::RackspaceV2::Metadata::Image`.
-Metadata can be specified during creation of a server or an image.
+You can access metadata as an attribute on both `Fog::Compute::RackspaceV2::Server` and `Fog::Compute::RackspaceV2::Metadata::Image`.
+You can specify metadata during creation of a server or an image.
 Please refer to [Create Server](#create_server) or [Create Image](create_image) sections for more information.

 This example demonstrates how to iterate through a server's metadata:

 	server.metadata.each {|metadatum| puts "#{metadatum.key}: #{metadatum.value}" }

-Metadata can be retrieved and updated in a manner similar to a hash:
+You can update and retrieve metadata in a manner similar to a hash:

 	server.metadata["os_type"]

 	server.metadata["installed_ruby"] = "MRI 1.9.3"

-Metadata will also respond to `save` and `reload` like so:
+Metadata also responds to `save` and `reload` as follows:

 	server.metadata.save